 And if you would like to see some more amazing ideas for sensory table play then check out this Sand and Water Table blog!

-Learn more about Sensory Play from Not Just Cute!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Learn more about Sensory Play from Not Just Cute!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!